PranjalU001/PranjalU001/README.md

 - 🎓 Pursuing B.Tech in Computer Science at <!-- Optional: Replace with your university --> **Poornima University**
 - 💻 I love turning ideas into working code
 - 🐍 Fluent in Python — from automation to web development
-- 🌐 Web enthusiast: HTML, CSS, JavaScript, Flask, Django
 - 🔍 Passionate about learning, debugging, and building
 - 🤝 Open to collaboration, tech talks, and open-source contributions
 - 🎯 Aspiring Full-Stack Developer